peer-base/peer-star/docs/rfc-identity.md

 ### Authentication on applications

-Peer-Star applications will use the IdentityManagerClient to manage the user's session.
+Peer-Star applications will use the IdentityManagerClient to manage the user's session via Session Keys.

 When bootstrapped, the IdentityManagerClient will attempt to read the Session Public Key from the local storage of the applications' origin.
 The IdentityManagerClient then takes the Session Public Key and queries the IdentityManager to retrieve the session data associated to it.
 If the IdentityManager responds back with the session data, the user is authenticated and, as such, there's an Authenticated Session.
 If the IdentityManager doesn't recognize that Session Public Key or if there's no Session Public Key in the first place, there's no Authenticated Session, meaning that no user is authenticated.
 In such cases, the application may request the Identity Manager to authenticate the user, typically via a login button.